unpoly/unpoly/design/unpoly2-slides.md

 Placeholders in the URL pattern (`$id`) become the overlay's *acceptance value*.

-The callback (`[up-on-accepted]`) is called with an acceptance value.
+The `[up-on-accepted]` callback is called with an acceptance value.

-A common callback is to reload an element in the parent layer:
+A **common callback** is to reload an element in the parent layer:

 ```html
 <a href="/companies/new"